MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-overview.md

 To recover BitLocker, a user can use a recovery password, if available.
 The BitLocker recovery password is unique to the device it was created on, and can be saved in different ways.
 Depending on the configured policy settings, the recovery password can be:

-- saved in Microsoft Entra ID, for Microsoft Entra joined and Microsoft Entra hybrid joined devices
+- Saved in Microsoft Entra ID, for Microsoft Entra joined
-- saved in AD DS, for devices that are joined to Active Directory
+- Saved in AD DS, for devices that are joined to Active Directory
-- saved on text file
+- Saved on text file
-- printed
+- Printed

 Having access to the recovery password allows the holder to unlock a BitLocker-protected volume and access all of its data.
-Therefore, it's important for your organization to establish procedures to control access to recovery passwords and ensure that they are stored securely, separate from the devices they protect.
+Therefore, it's important for your organization to establish procedures to control access to recovery passwords and ensure that they're stored securely, separate from the devices they protect.

 > [!NOTE]
 > There's an option for storing the BitLocker recovery key in a user's Microsoft account.
 This option is available for devices that aren't members of a domain and that the user is using a Microsoft account.
 Storing the recovery password in a Microsoft account is the default recommended recovery key storage method for devices that aren't Microsoft Entra joined or Active Directory joined.